lojack5/TESDumpStats/README.md

 * -O, --Oblivion, --oblivion

-  By default, the programs assumes plugins are written in the format of Fallout 3, Fallout: New Vegas, or Skyrim.
+  By default, the program assumes plugins are written in the format of Fallout 3, Fallout: New Vegas, or Skyrim.
 Use this switch to specify the Oblivion format (for processing Oblivion's plugins).